socadk/design-practice-repository/activities/DPR-UserInterfaceMocking.md

 The following wireframe shows a rather simple and basic screen for user management.
 While simple, it still contains valuable information for our service design:

-* Users can be created, edited and removed.
+* Users can be created, edited, and removed.
 This hints at the role of our service: it probably is a data-centric [Information Holder](https://www.microservice-api-patterns.org/patterns/responsibility/endpointRoles/InformationHolderResource).
 * Users can be copied.
 This might be relevant for our service, requiring a create operation in the API, but it could also be implemented just on the client side.
 * The navigation elements at the bottom of the page suggest that there will be numerous users to be navigated in a [paginated](https://www.microservice-api-patterns.org/patterns/structure/compositeRepresentations/Pagination) fashion.